misken/hillmaker/paper/paper.md

 on SourceForge at [https://sourceforge.net/projects/hillmaker/](https://sourceforge.net/projects/hillmaker/).
 An academic paper about this early version was published in 2002 [@isken2002modeling] after the first author left industry and joined Oakland University.
-Unfortunately, development on this version languished for a variety of technical and other reasons.
+Unfortunately, development on this version languished for a variety of technical and logistical reasons.
 So, hillmaker continued to get significant use but no improvements were made.

 In addition to industry use, hillmaker is well suited for healthcare operations research projects involved patient [@broyles2010statistical; @isken2011open; @helm2014design; @konrad2012using], material [@isken2002simulation],